MekhyW/Vehicle-routing-optimization/README.md

 2. Batch Processing
 The project also includes batch processing capabilities.
 Users can provide a directory containing input files for VRP instances, and the script will automatically iterate through them, solving each instance sequentially.

-3. Logging
+3. Plotter
-To enable performance analysis and benchmarking, it incorporates logging functionality.
+To enable performance analysis and benchmarking, it incorporates a plotter script.
 Execution times of each solver are logged to individual output files, providing insights into solver efficiency and performance across different VRP instances.

 5. Solution Evaluation
 Upon solving each VRP instance, the project evaluates and prints the best route combination found by the selected solver.
 Additionally, it displays the associated cost of the optimized route, aiding in assessing the quality and effectiveness of the solution approach.